School’s Response to Reports of Harmful Sexual Behaviours

 It is important to be clear with a partner about what you would or would not like to do.
 Pupils are therefore advised to communicate clearly about consent and not to make any assumptions around consent being given based on their interpretation of a situation.
 The only assumption that should be made is that consent has not be given.
 Consent should never be challenged in any way – “No means no, not persuade me!” and pupils are advised to remove themselves immediately from any situation in which a partner is putting pressure on them to engage in activity with which they are not comfortable.

 Pupils are advised to stop before engaging in any form of sexual activity to check that the other person gives their consent freely and willingly.
-As pupils will know from the School’s teaching around consent, consent cannot be given by someone who is drunk.
+Consent cannot be given by someone who is drunk.
 If there is any doubt about whether someone has drunk too much to be able to give consent, you must assume that they have not given consent.
 The law states that the responsibility will always lie with the man in cases of rape.
 Remember that consent to sexual activity can also be withdrawn at any time.
 And consent to sexual activity on one occasion does not mean that consent is given for future occasions.